 How often do you distribute funds?

-ShareGift Australia distributes share sale proceeds to Australian charities on an annual basis (30 June).
+ShareGift Australia distributes share proceeds to Australian charities on an annual basis.

-Distributions to charities are then rounded up, taking into the account the sale value of the shares donated and the number of recommendations received for each eligible charity.
+Our distributions consider the sale value of donated shares and the number of recommendations received for each eligible charity.

 - Charities must hold Deductible Gift Recipient (DGR) Item 1 and have TCC status to be eligible.

 - The ATO's Public Ancillary Funds Guidelines prohibit us passing on the exact proceeds of each share sale directly to a recommended charity.
 One of the many benefits of ShareGift Australia as a donor-advised fund is that we consolidate donated share proceeds, which generally enables us to create a multiplier effect for charities in terms of dollars received.

 ShareGift itself is a registered charity.
 100% of donated share proceeds are used for charitable purposes to ensure ShareGift Australia is freely available to Australian shareholders, listed companies and charities.